The 7 Habits of Highly Effective People: Begin with the end in mind

 You can then make certain that whatever you do on any given day does not violate the criteria you have defined as extremely important.

-Why is having an end in mind important?
+Why is having an end in mind important for goal setting?

 It is incredibly easy to get caught up in the business of everyday life.
 Following other people on social media and seeing them achieve and pursue their dreams can also make you confused.